 Denoting letter for Diode : D

-Mounting holes lets us mount our motherboard to a surface.
+Mounting holes let us mount our motherboard to a surface.

-You simply has to pick a screw size that matches to the size of mounting holes in your motherboard ,find surface to which it will be mounted and drill accordingly.
+You simply have to pick a screw size that matches the size of mounting holes in your motherboard, find a surface to which it will be mounted and drill accordingly.